aceslowman/threejs_procedural/taskell.md

 - [enhancement] When changing camera type, duplicate / copy over any parent transform.
 - [bug] Camera aspect ratio is not being correctly updated onWindowResize.
 - [optimization] large drops in fps when changing gui navigation. due to unmounting/remounting.
+- [bug] prevent maps from reinitializing each time the Terrain navigation is selected

 ## Doing